lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

   -rwxr--r--  ...  link-cpp-exe.bat
   -rwxr--r--  ...  compile-cpp.bat

-All five of the default batch files should have "``-rwx``" at the beginning of the permissions block (indicating you are allowed to read, write, and execute/run the file).
+All five of the default batch files should have "``-rwx``" at the beginning of the permissions block (indicating you are allowed to read, write, and execute the file).
 If not, then set the permissions:

 .. code-block:: none